CyberFlameGO/svnpython/Doc/library/logging.rst

 In addition to the base :class:`Handler` class, many useful subclasses are
 provided:

-#. :ref:`stream-handler` instances send error messages to streams (file-like
+#. :class:`StreamHandler` instances send error messages to streams (file-like
    objects).

-#. :ref:`file-handler` instances send error messages to disk files.
+#. :class:`FileHandler` instances send error messages to disk files.

+.. module:: logging.handlers

 #. :class:`BaseRotatingHandler` is the base class for handlers that
    rotate log files at a certain point.
 It is not meant to be  instantiated directly.
-Instead, use :ref:`rotating-file-handler` or :ref:`timed-rotating-file-handler`.
+Instead, use :class:`RotatingFileHandler` or :class:`TimedRotatingFileHandler`.

-#. :ref:`rotating-file-handler` instances send error messages to disk
+#. :class:`RotatingFileHandler` instances send error messages to disk
    files, with support for maximum log file sizes and log file rotation.

-#. :ref:`timed-rotating-file-handler` instances send error messages to
+#. :class:`TimedRotatingFileHandler` instances send error messages to
    disk files, rotating the log file at certain timed intervals.

-#. :ref:`socket-handler` instances send error messages to TCP/IP
+#. :class:`SocketHandler` instances send error messages to TCP/IP
    sockets.

-#. :ref:`datagram-handler` instances send error messages to UDP
+#. :class:`DatagramHandler` instances send error messages to UDP
    sockets.

-#. :ref:`smtp-handler` instances send error messages to a designated
+#. :class:`SMTPHandler` instances send error messages to a designated
    email address.

-#. :ref:`syslog-handler` instances send error messages to a Unix
+#. :class:`SysLogHandler` instances send error messages to a Unix
    syslog daemon, possibly on a remote machine.

-#. :ref:`nt-eventlog-handler` instances send error messages to a
+#. :class:`NTEventLogHandler` instances send error messages to a
    Windows NT/2000/XP event log.

-#. :ref:`memory-handler` instances send error messages to a buffer
+#. :class:`MemoryHandler` instances send error messages to a buffer
    in memory, which is flushed whenever specific criteria are met.

-#. :ref:`http-handler` instances send error messages to an HTTP
+#. :class:`HTTPHandler` instances send error messages to an HTTP
    server using either ``GET`` or ``POST`` semantics.

-#. :ref:`watched-file-handler` instances watch the file they are
+#. :class:`WatchedFileHandler` instances watch the file they are
    logging to.
 If the file changes, it is closed and reopened using the file name.
 This handler is only useful on Unix-like systems; Windows does not support the underlying mechanism used.

+.. currentmodule:: logging

-#. :ref:`null-handler` instances do nothing with error messages.
+#. :class:`NullHandler` instances do nothing with error messages.
 They are used
    by library developers who want to use logging, but want to avoid the "No handlers could be found for logger XXX" message which can be displayed if the library user has not configured logging.
 See :ref:`library-config` for more information.

-.. versionadded:: 2.7
+.. versionadded:: 3.1

 The :class:`NullHandler` class was not present in previous versions.